Haleon Awards

 A limited number of grants are available up to a maximum of £7,500 per award.

-should be submitted electronically to Ms. Marie Jones at m.e.jones@bham.ac.uk, who will acknowledge receipt of your application.
+Applications should be submitted electronically to Ms. Marie Jones at m.e.jones@bham.ac.uk, who will acknowledge receipt of your application.
 If no acknowledgement is received, please contact Ms Jones.
 Safe receipt of applications is the responsibility of the applicant.
 If you are unable to provide evidence of receipt ODRT will not accept that a submission has been made.
 Closing date Friday, 24th May 2024.

 This programme is designed to assist with career development for early career research workers; applicants should therefore be pre-doctoral or within 5 years of receiving their doctorate.
 A statement to that effect should be incorporated in the application.